Maximal Distortion of Geodesic Diameters in Polygonal Domains: Introduction

 Determining the maximum distortion between two metrics on the same ground set is a fundamental problem in metric geometry.
 In this paper, we study the maximum ratio between the geodesic (i.e., shortest path) diameter and the Euclidean diameter over polygons with holes.
 A \emph{polygon $P$ with $h$ holes} (also known as a \emph{polygonal domain}) is defined as follows.
 Let $P_0$ be a simple polygon, and let $P_1,\ldots , P_h$ be pairwise disjoint simple polygons in the interior of $P_0$.
 Then $P=P_0\setminus \left(\bigcup_{i=1}^h P_i\right)$.

 The Euclidean distance between two points $s,t\in P$ is $|st|=\|s-t\|_2$, and the shortest path distance $\geod(s,t)$ is the minimum arclength of a polygonal path between $s$ and $t$ contained in $P$.
 The triangle inequality implies that $|st|\leq \geod(s,t)$ for all $s,t\in P$.
-The \emph{geometric dilation} (also known as the \emph{stretch factor}) between the two distances is $\sup_{s,t\in P} \geod(s,t)/|st|$.
+The \emph{geometric dilation} of $P$ (also known as the \emph{stretch factor}) is $\sup_{s,t\in P} \geod(s,t)/|st|$.
 The geometric dilation of $P$ can be arbitrarily large, even if $P$ is a (nonconvex) quadrilateral.

 The \emph{Euclidean diameter} of $P$ is $\diam_2(P) = \sup_{s,t\in P}|st|$ and its \emph{geodesic diameter} is $\diam_g(P) = \sup_{s,t\in P} \geod(s,t)$.
 It is clear that $\diam_2(P)\leq \diam_g(P)$.
 We are interested in the \emph{distortion}